 Click Add in the upper left corner of the page.
-Enter the report name, select the version, test plan, and test conclusion, and click OK.
+Enter a report name and a test conclusion, select a version and a plan, and click OK.

 Overview

 Click the report name.
 The Overview page of the test report is displayed by default.
 The Overview page displays the test data of the selected test plan.